John Steinbeck: Religious views

 Steinbeck was affiliated to the St. Paul's Episcopal Church and he stayed attached throughout his life to Episcopalianism although Steinbeck later became agnostic.
 Especially in his works of fiction, Steinbeck was highly conscious of religion and incorporated it into his style and themes.
 The shaping of his characters often drew on the Bible and the theology of Anglicanism, combining elements of Roman Catholicism and Protestantism.

 Steinbeck distanced himself from religious views when he left Salinas for Stanford.
 However, the work he produced still reflected the language of his childhood at Salinas, and his beliefs remained a powerful influence within his fiction and non-fiction work.
 William Ray considered his Episcopal views are prominently displayed in The Grapes of Wrath, in which themes of conversion and self-sacrifice play a major part in the characters Casy and Tom, who achieve spiritual transcendence through conversion.

 Political views

-John Steinbeck, with his 19-year-old son John (left), visits his friend, President Lyndon B. Johnson, in the Oval Office, May 16, 1966.
+John Steinbeck, with his 19-year-old son John (left), visits his friend President Lyndon B. Johnson in the Oval Office, May 16, 1966.
 John Jr. is shortly to leave for active duty in Vietnam.

 Steinbeck's contacts with leftist authors, journalists, and labor union figures may have influenced his writing, but his political views varied throughout his career.
+Steinbeck rejected dogmatic political philosophies, such as Marxism, during his lifetime.